stegmaja/TSE/README.md

 In order to install the code follow these steps to install

+1. Add MOBSE, e.g., by cloning `git clone git@gitlab.com:mobse/source-code.git mobse` or by going to https://mobse-webpage.netlify.app and downloading the MOBSE directory.
+In any case, MOBSE should be added to the root directory be named `mobse`.
+2. Navigate to the `mobse` directory: `cd mobse`.
+3. Implement our changes to `mobse` by `patch -p1 < ../mobse.patch`.
+This should notify you about patching the files `mobse/src/evolve.f`, `mobse/src/mobse.f`, and `mobse/input/const_mobse.h`.
-1. Navigate to the `mobse/src` directory.
+4. Navigate to the `mobse/src` directory: `cd src`.
-2. Execute the `Makefile` by running `make mobse`.
+5. Execute the `Makefile` by running `make mobse`.
+You may need to change `mobse/src/Makefile` according to the specifications of your fortran compiler.
-3. Navigate back to the root directory.
+6. Navigate back to the root directory: `cd ./../..`.
-4. Create two directories where the outcome of the simulation is stored, `mkdir plots` and `mkdir data`.
+7. Create two directories where the outcome of the simulation is stored, `mkdir plots` and `mkdir data`.
-5. Install all required packages by executing `pip install -r requirements.txt`.
+8. Install all required packages by executing `pip install -r requirements.txt`.

 Alternatively, simply execute `compile.sh` in the root directory.
 You may want to change the `mobse/src/Makefile` according to the specifications of your fortran compiler.